ENE425-Group1/emissions-calculator-group1/README.md

 [Azure](https://azure.microsoft.com/en-us/free/search/?&ef_id=Cj0KCQiA4L2BBhCvARIsAO0SBdZmo_X3KZDPWmbj9okoBFuotwwPaxNOZVrtfouGt3bq-pfrAxJC9YMaAnugEALw_wcB:G:s&OCID=AID2100088_SEM_Cj0KCQiA4L2BBhCvARIsAO0SBdZmo_X3KZDPWmbj9okoBFuotwwPaxNOZVrtfouGt3bq-pfrAxJC9YMaAnugEALw_wcB:G:s) is Microsoft's own cloud solution (public cloud) and web portal and enables continuous deployment from GitHub.

 - [Amazon Web Services (AWS)](https://aws.amazon.com/) is Amazon’s cloud platform.
 It is said to be the most comprehensive and adopted cloud platform.
-AWS can be used to deploy apps from GitHub repositories’.
+AWS can be used to deploy apps from GitHub repositories.

 - [Google Cloud Platform (GCP)](https://cloud.google.com/) is offered by Google and runs the same infrastructure that Google uses internally for its end-user products.
-GCP allows continuous deployment from GitHub repository.
+GCP allows continuous deployment from GitHub repositories.

 Question 2.
 What options would you consider to make your app safer against attacks?
 (Attacks examples: Abusive requests that could crash your server; password theft)

 - To avoid a crash in our server due bots attacks, we could implement a CAPTCHAs on our Website to have a "I'm not a robot" check.
 With this solution only humans would be able to use/login our website, for example through an imagen selection test.
+- To avoid password theft, the app can require Two-Factor Authentication to log in to the app.
+Two-Factor Authentication is a method of access control where a user is only given access after presenting two separate proofs of their identity, such as e-mail, SMS, etc. This can also be extended to three or more proofs of identity.
+- For extreme security, user login may be integrated with Bank-ID.
+However, this will be limited to Norwegian users of the app.
+- Distributed Denial of Service (DDoS) attacks is when many different servers try to load the login/home page of the app simultaneously, causing it to eventually crash.
+To avoid this problem, the app should implement a early threat detection and traffic profiling systems.
+Another way to avoid this problem is to secure our network infrastructure, including advanced intrusion prevention and threat management systems, which combine firewalls, VPN, anti-spam, content filtering and load balancing.